sushilbang/sushilbang/README.md

-I think all the improvements and innovations in tech should be open-sourced.
+I think improvements and innovations in tech should be open-sourced.